 How can you love business?

-Stop thinking, reading and learning about business.
+Start thinking, reading and learning about business.

 Develop great interest in the business world and you’ll soon fall in love with business.